SevFe/OCR-Pseudocode/README.txt

 # OCR-Pseudocode
 OCR Pseudocode Interpreter

+Usage: This version of OCR.py currently works on a text file called "test.txt" (containing the OCR Pseudocode), which must exist in the same directory.
+This can easily be
-Usage: OCR.py opens a file called "test.py" in the same folder.
-Can change the name of the file you want to execute at the bottom of the OCR.py file.
-Then, run OCR.py.
+       changed by altering the text file name at the bottom of OCR.py.

 Data types: Integer, Float, Boolean (True/False), String (Enclosed by Double Quotes Only) Arithmetic Operators: